aaboyd/aaboyd.github.com/_posts/2013-07-16-android-new-build.md

 ---
 layout: post
-title: "Moving to the New Android Build System" tags : [android, groovy, intellij] description : Switching from Eclipse and Ant to IntelliJ / Android Studio and Gradle
+title: "Moving to the New Android Build System" tags : [android, gradle, intellij, hg, git] description : Switching from Eclipse and Ant to IntelliJ / Android Studio and Gradle
 ---
 ###New Android Build System